mindblowingcode/JAME/README.md

 ## HOW TO RUN

-For Mac OS X click on the app.
+For Mac OS X click on JAME app.
 For Windows click on JAME.bat.
 For Linux run script JAME.sh.

 ## HOW TO USE